 What is UX design and why is it crucial for a website's success?

-In this text, we will explain the basic concepts, processes, and roles that UX design plays in building digital products, so you can better understand its value and impact.
+In this text, we will explain the basic concepts, processes, and roles that UX design plays in building digital products, so that you better understand its value and impact.

 What does UX design mean and why is UX design important?

 UX design (User Experience design) represents the process of creating digital products that provide users with a clear, simple, and enjoyable experience.
-Whether it is a mobile application, a website, software, or a complex interactive system, the goal of UX design is for the user to reach their desired goal as quickly, easily, and intuitively as possible – without confusing elements, obstacles, or frustrations.
+Whether it’s a mobile application, website, software, or complex interactive system, the goal of UX design is to help the user reach their desired goals as quickly, easily, and intuitively as possible - without confusing elements, obstacles, or frustrations.

-Good UX design does not only imply aesthetically pleasing solutions, but primarily functionality, clarity, and logic of use.
-When the user experience is of high quality, users:
+Good UX design does not only imply an aesthetically pleasing solution, but primarily functionality, clarity, and logical use.
+When the user experience is high quality, users:

 achieve their goals effortlessly,